-- 6. Written reports of each hearing will be kept and stored in the students file maintained by the Student Life Office. - 7.
-Every effort will be exerted to ensure all parties the student accused and the person(s) making the accusation are given a fair hearing before the board. - 8.
+- 7. Every effort will be exerted to ensure all parties the student accused and the person(s) making the accusation are given a fair hearing before the board. - 8.
 All procedural questions are subject to the final decision of the chairperson of the Faculty Judicial Hearing Board. - 9.
-The Faculty Judicial Hearing Board will meet privately after the hearing to determine which if any section(s) of the Honor Code have been broken and which, if any, sanctions will be imposed. - 10.
+The Faculty Judicial Hearing Board will meet privately after the hearing to determine which, if any section(s) of the Honor Code have been broken and which, if any, sanctions will be imposed. - 10.
 Students accused will be notified in a timely manner as to the decision of the Faculty Judicial Hearing Board. - 11.
 Should a student believe the Faculty Judicial Hearing Board has acted unfairly, a request can be made to the President of the University, appealing the decision.
 This request must be made in writing within two business days of notification of the decision.
 The President will either rule on its validity or appoint a special committee of faculty and administrators to review it.
 The decision of the President or his appointee will be final.
 This process is in reference to disciplinary areas of concern, not academic concerns or concerns about other items addressed in The Point Community Honor Code. - 12.
 All members of the Faculty Judicial Hearing Board are to be treated with courtesy and respect by all persons involved in any hearing.